Importing into Canada

 - is the article subject to some other federally-imposed condition?
 For example, goods for retail sale have to comply with labelling laws; motor vehicles have to meet emission control standards; food and agricultural products have to pass the necessary health and sanitary checks.
 Customs can usually advise you on this, but you can refer to the useful telephone numbers list below.

 - is the article subject to some privately-certified standard?
 For example, all electrical appliances and equipment must be certified by a recognized certification body before they can be sold in Canada.
-Consult the list of certification bodies accredited by the Standards Council of Canada and consult the SCC Web site or send an e-mail to firstname.lastname@example.org to establish whether your product is subject to testing or certification requirements in Canada.
+Consult the list of certification bodies accredited by the Standards Council of Canada and consult the Canada Border Services Agency web site or contact Code Authorities in Canada to establish whether your product is subject to testing or certification requirements in Canada.

 - is there a provincial rule to comply with?
 For example, imports of liquor, wine and beer require prior authorization from the appropriate liquor commission before Customs will clear them.